Timothy C. Hain, MD Page last modified: March 28, 2019

 Gormley and many many others (2018) recently published "Common Variant Burden Contributes to the Familial Aggregation of Migraine in 1,589 Families".
 They stated "Complex traits, including migraine, often aggregate in families, but the underlying genetic architecture behind this is not well understood.
 The aggregation could be explained by rare, penetrant variants that segregate according to Mendelian inheritance or by the sufficient polygenic accumulation of common variants, each with an individually small effect, or a combination of the two hypotheses.
 In 8,319 individuals across 1,589 migraine families, we calculated migraine polygenic risk scores (PRS) and found a significantly higher common variant burden in familial cases (n = 5,317, OR = 1.76, 95% CI = 1.71–1.81, p = 1.7 × 10−109) compared to population cases from the FINRISK cohort (n = 1,101, OR = 1.32, 95% CI = 1.25–1.38, p = 7.2 × 10−17).
 The PRS explained 1.6% of the phenotypic variance in the population cases and 3.5% in the familial cases (including 2.9% for migraine without aura, 5.5% for migraine with typical aura, and 8.2% for hemiplegic migraine).
 The results demonstrate a significant contribution of common polygenic variation to the familial aggregation of migraine."

-Lets think about this for a second - - 12+ genes.
+Lets think about this for a second - - 40-50+ genes.
 Each one, either present or absent.
-That provides 2 to the 12th possible genetic patterns -- 4096.
+That provides at least 2 to the 40th possible genetic patterns -- more than a trillion.
 Some of these genes might be for headache, some for photophobia, some for vertigo .. lots of possibilities here.

 If we accept that migraine is polygenetic, and that genes can be selected for in the population, it would seem logical that at least some of these migraine genes must be good for something that keeps them from being selected out.
 One idea about this derives from a recent report that being diagnosed as having migraine lowers women's risk for type 2 diabetes (Fagherazzi et al, 2019) This is an association, not a cause.
 Still, perhaps one of these genes lowers diabetes risk and increases migraine risk.
 Gelfand and Loder offer other ideas about how Migraine might have positive effects (2019).